Brendan Donovan Player Props: Cardinals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays pitching staff was 12th in MLB last season with a collective 8.7 strikeouts per nine innings.
+- The Blue Jays pitching staff ranked 12th in MLB last season with a collective 8.7 strikeouts per nine innings.

 - The Blue Jays had a 3.88 team ERA that ranked 14th among all league pitching staffs.

-- Gausman will make his first start of the season for the Blue Jays.
+- Bassitt starts for the first time this season for the Blue Jays.

-- The 32-year-old righty started and threw 5 2/3 innings when he last appeared on Saturday, Oct.
-8 against the Seattle Mariners.
+- The 34-year-old righty last appeared Sunday, Oct.
+9 against the San Diego Padres, when he started and went four innings.

 © 2023 Data Skrive.
 All rights reserved.